-**Please Note – The printable recipe card with detailed instructions, complete ingredient measurements, and nutritional information for making Gluten Free Tropical Banana Bread is available at the end of this post.
+**Please Note – The printable recipe card with detailed instructions, complete ingredient measurements, and nutritional information for making frozen pineapple pops is available at the end of this post.
 OR you can hit the “jump to recipe” button (found above) to be taken directly to the recipe.

 - pineapple slices, fresh or canned

 - semi-sweet chocolate chips

 - sucker sticks

 - paper towels

 - medium-size microwave-safe bowl